 \subsection{Execution of Generation}

 Once the most suitable model has been selected, the chosen generative model is utilized to generate the desired images using the obtained core prompts.

 \textbf{Prompt Extension.} To enhance the quality of prompts during the generation process, a Prompt Extension Agent is employed to augment the prompt.
 This agent leverages prompt examples from the selected model to automatically enrich the input prompt.
 The example prompts and the input prompts are both sent to LLM in the in-context learning paradigm.
 Specially, this agent incorporates rich descriptions and detailed vocabulary to the input prompts following the sentence pattern of example prompts.
-For example, if the input prompt is \textit{``an image of a laughing woman, fashion magazine cover"} and example prompt is \textit{``fashion photography portrait of woman avatar, 1girl in blue lush Alien Rainforest with flowers and birds, fantasy, octane render, hdr, Dolby Vision, (intricate details, hyperdetailed:1.2), (natural skin texture, hyperrealism, soft light:1.2), fluffy short hair, sharp focus, night, necklace, Chinese mythology, cleavage, medium breasts, sci-fi headband, looking at viewer, best quality, perfect body"}, the Prompt Extension Agent enhances it to a more detailed and expressive form such as: \textit{``The woman on the magazine cover is laughing joyfully, her eyes twinkling with delight.
-She is wearing a fashionable outfit that accentuates her curves, and her hair is styled in a way that complements her features''}.
-This augmentation significantly improves the quality of the generated outputs.
+The Prompt Extension Agent enhances it to a more detailed and expressive form, which significantly improves the quality of the outputs.